Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

     --pdf-sas-url "https://storageAccount.blob.core.windows.net/container/folder/sample.pdf?SASToken
     --output-json "./desired-path-to-analyzer-results.json"

-For the --analyzer-id argument, please input the analyzer ID of the created Analyzer.
+For --analyzer-id argument, please refer to the analyzer ID created in the previous step.
 Additionally, specifying the --output-json isn't neccesary.
-The default location is "./sample_documents/analyzer_result.json".
+The default location for the output is "./sample_documents/analyzer_result.json".

 ## Possible Issues
-These are some issues that you might encounter when creating an analyzer or calling analyze.
+These are some issues that you might run into when creating an analyzer or running analyze.
 ### Creating an Analyzer
 For any **400** Error, please validate the following:
-- Make sure that your endpoint is correct.
-It should be something like _https://yourEndpoint/contentunderstanding/analyzers/yourAnalyzerID?api-version=2025-05-01-preview_
+- You are using a valid endpoint.
+Example: _https://yourEndpoint/contentunderstanding/analyzers/yourAnalyzerID?api-version=2025-05-01-preview_
-- Make sure that all your fields in your analyzer.json meet these naming requirements.
-Your converted dataset might not work because CU has more naming constraints, thus you might need to manually make these changes.
+- Your converted CU dataset may not meet the latest naming constraints.
+Please ensure that all the fields in your analyzer.json file meets these requirements.
+If not, please make the changes manually.

-  - Starts only with a letter or an underscore
+  - Field name only starts with a letter or an underscore
-  - Is in between 1 to 64 characters long
+  - Field name length is in between 1 to 64 characters
   - Only uses letters, numbers, and underscores
-- Make sure that your analyzer ID specified meets these naming requirements
+- Your analyzer ID meets these naming requirements
-  - Is in between 1 to 64 characters long
+  - ID is in between 1 to 64 characters long
   - Only uses letters, numbers, dots, underscores, and hyphens

-If you get a **401** error, make sure that your API key or subscription ID is correct and that you have access to the endpoint you've specified.
-This is an authentication error.
+A **401** Error implies a failure in authentication.
+Please ensure that your API key and/or subscription ID are correct and that you have access to the endpoint specified.

-If you get a **409** error while creating your analyzer, that means that you have already created an analyzer with that analyzer ID.
+A **409** Error implies that the analyzer ID has already been used to create an analyzer.
 Please try using another ID.
 ### Calling Analyze
 - A **400** Error implies a potentially incorrect endpoint or SAS URL.
 Ensure that your endpoint is valid _(https://yourendpoint/contentunderstanding/analyzers/yourAnalyzerID:analyze?api-version=2025-05-01-preview)_ and that you are using the correct SAS URL for the document under analysis.
 - A **401** Error implies a failure in authentication.
 Please ensure that your API key and/or subscription ID are correct and that you have access to the endpoint specified.